pivotal/docs-tap/overview.md

   Tanzu Build Service uses the open-source Cloud Native Buildpacks project to turn application source code into container images.

-  Build Service executes reproducible builds that align with modern container standards, and keeps images up to date.
+  Build Service executes reproducible builds that align with modern container standards and keeps images up to date.
 It does so by leveraging Kubernetes infrastructure with kpack, a Cloud Native Buildpacks Platform, to orchestrate the image life cycle.